 Borneo, Borneo Rainforest, Edinburgh, First Date, Ghosts, Humor, Indonesia, Jenners, Jenners Department Store, Jenners Tea Room, Jungle, Jungle Adventure, Malaysia, Marriage, Short Story, Spiritualism, Taman Nasional Betung Kerihun, THE BLACK DOG., Witch, Witchcraft

-On Rufus’ second date with Ellen, there had been an obviously clearly timetabled moment towards the end of the evening when she had grown solemn and embarrassed.
+On Rufus’ second date with Ellen, there had been a clearly timetabled moment towards the end of the evening when she had grown solemn and embarrassed.
 So there’s a catch, Rufus had thought, but he had been also happily fascinated to learn all about it.
 A hysterical ex-boyfriend who still sat outside her house every evening in his car?
 Some extraordinary phobia or a complicated, intimate medical condition?
 It was probably not the end of the world, and he took a self-satisfied pleasure from the unexpected chance to be kindly and understanding.

 She had been frank and to the point.
 She had taken a sharp, soft breath and then declared that, “I’m a witch.”

 Rufus had chuckled.
 Yes, it was embarrassing.

 “Think of it as being my religion,” she had continued.
 “You don’t have to be told about it.
 There will be a veil drawn over it.
 Indeed, I won’t tolerate prying.
 I also won’t tolerate you laughing at it.”